umalabs/correlated-authorization/README.md

 ## Acknowledgment

 &emsp;This work has benefited from the valuable discussions with Eve Maler, founder of WG-UMA [8]; and Alec Laws, chair of WG-UMA [8].
 Both gave feedback that improved this paper’s content.
-Last but not least, the UMA Work Group archives [9, 10] serve as a source of comprehensive information on authorization-related topics — many thanks to all involved.
+Last but not least, the UMA Work Group archives [9, 10] serve as a source of comprehensive information on authorization-related topics—many thanks to all involved.

 ## References